nkutsche/xspec-maven-plugin/README.md

   * By default the `focus` attributes of the executed XSpecs are ignored
   * Introduced the configuration parameter `<ignoreFocus>` to control this behavior with `true|false`
   * The Maven property `-Dxspecmaven.ignoreFocus` will set this config parameter from commandline.
+* Bugfix:
+  * Do not print the stack trace in case of XSpec test failures [#9](https://github.com/nkutsche/xspec-maven-plugin/issues/7)

 ### 2.0.1